 How to Apply

-Please refer to the Pre-Proposal Handbook for details on the application process.
+Applicants invited to full proposal stage should refer to the Full Proposal Handbook for details on the application process.

 All proposals are to be submitted via SESAME, SFI’s online grants and awards management system.
-SESAME will open for applications shortly.
+SESAME is currently open for full proposal applications.

 If accessing SESAME for the first time, researchers should contact their local Research Office to be set up on this system.
 For more information on SESAME see here.